Dennis Richardson (politician)

-Early life education
+Early life and education

 The son of a carpenter, Richardson grew up in Southeast Los Angeles.
 He moved permanently to Oregon in 1979.
 Richardson was a member of the Church of Jesus Christ of Latter-day Saints.

 He enlisted in the United States Army's Warrant Officer Helicopter Pilot Training Program.
 During his 1971 deployment, he flew combat missions out of Chu Lai, Vietnam.
 The South Vietnamese Army awarded him its Vietnamese Cross of Gallantry.

 Richardson earned his bachelor's and law degrees at Brigham Young University.

 Career

 Early career

 After law school, Richardson set up his legal practice in Central Point, Oregon, where he worked for more than 30 years before retiring in 2010.

 In 1984, Richardson was invited by the Reagan Administration to participate at the White House in a series of briefings by President Ronald Reagan and his Cabinet.
 Richardson served as Chairman of the Oregon Republican Party’s Second Congressional District in 1996–2000, and Treasurer of the Oregon Republican Party from 1999 to 2003.
 In 2000, Richardson was recruited to serve on the Central Point City Council, which helped inspire his decision to run for the Oregon State Legislature.